MARYAMTEE/MARYAMTEE/README.md

 ### 👩🏽‍💻 Junior Frontend Developer

 I’m a **Junior Frontend Developer** learning in public and building real-world projects to grow my skills and confidence in tech.
-I love creating clean, responsive designs and sharing my progress online—hoping to inspire others who are also just starting out.
+I love creating clean, responsive designs and sharing my progress online hoping to inspire others who are also just starting out just like me.

 ---